 Overview

-Bots, spiders, and other crawlers hitting your dynamic pages can cause extensive resource (memory and CPU) usage.
+Bots, spiders, and other crawlers hitting your website can potentially increase resource usage.
 This can lead to high load on the server and slow down your site(s).

-While most of the major search engines respect robots.txt directives, this file only acts as a suggestion to compliant search engines and does not prevent search engines (or other similar tools, such as email/content scrapers) from accessing the content or making it available.
+While most of the major search engines respect robots.txt directives, this file only acts as a suggestion to compliant search engines and does not prevent search engines or other similar tools from accessing the content or making it available.

 Blocking Googlebots

-To block this Googlebot, use the following in your robots.txt file:
+To block this Googlebot, add the following in your robots.txt file:

 # go away Googlebot User-agent: Googlebot Disallow: /